 Lower division students, particularly those in the 2016-2017 or 2017-18 catalog will benefit by switching to the 2018-2019 catalog – available now (see FAQs for instruction on how to change catalogs).

-To take advantage of these additional 5 new hatchery unit courses, the requirement for a second semester of science coursework (4-5 credits) has been dropped in the 2018-2019 catalog (3 required science courses have been reduced to 2 in different fields of study).
-Additionally any university approved DLL Literature and Humanities course may be taken as the PHIL 102 course will no longer be a requirement in the 2018-2019 catalog.
+To take advantage of these new hatchery unit courses, the requirement for a second semester of science coursework (4-5 credits) has been dropped in the 2018-2019 catalog (earlier catalogs had 3 required science courses have been reduced to 2 in different fields of study beginning with the 2018-2019 catalog).
+Additionally any university approved FH Literature and Humanities course may be taken as the PHIL 102 course is no longer be a requirement in the 2018-2019 catalog.